msimic7/cookle/README.md

 Code organised in MVC structure.

-Data gathered from Food2Fork API.
+Data gathered from TheMealDB API.